-How to align your brand and customer service
+How do you align your brand and customer service?

-1. Define what great customer support means for you.
+Define what great customer support means for you

 The term brand management may sound fancy, and you may think you don’t need it especially if your business is at its early stages.
 However, companies of all sizes need to firmly establish their identity at the onset, and one of the first things you should define is customer care.